 I decided to share this info on Coyote Gulch because frankly, I found it an amazing spot to check out and it’s very different than any of the Mighty 5 National Parks on this list, and is far more secluded too.
 But the adventure you can do there is one of a kind!

 Coyote Gulch is not a national park, but it is a very scenic area with difficult climbs and adventures you can explore if you’re into that.
+It’s also part of an area of Utah known as Grand Staircase Escalante and you’ll find tons of amazing hiking trails there.
+They are much more remote than anything you’ll find in the National Parks of the Mighty 5, so if you do go here, plan ahead and be an experienced hiker.

 This isn’t a place you should visit if you’re concerned about getting lost or are a beginner hiker, because in many cases, you’ll have to drive for over an hour off a dirt road, park your car in one of the major trailheads, walk a few miles, and then either climb down on rope into Coyote Gulch or go around into easier, but WAY longer trails.
 See more info on Coyote Gulch here.